lailabougria/talks/message-processing-failed-but-whats-the-root-cause/sample/README.md

 The `component-name`-placeholder should reflect the name of the component, as this will be visible in the exported information.

-Next, relevant sources from which to collect tracing information should be added.
-In this example, I'm collecting tracing from NServiceBus and the Azure SDK.
+Relevant sources from which to collect tracing information should be added.
+This sample collects tracing from NServiceBus and the Azure SDK in this example.
-At this time, [OpenTelemetry support in the Azure SDK](https://devblogs.microsoft.com/azure-sdk/introducing-experimental-opentelemetry-support-in-the-azure-sdk-for-net/) is experimental.
+Currently, [OpenTelemetry support in the Azure SDK](https://devblogs.microsoft.com/azure-sdk/introducing-experimental-opentelemetry-support-in-the-azure-sdk-for-net/) is experimental.
 To enable it, ensure to enable the experimental telemetry as described in the ["Get started"-section](https://devblogs.microsoft.com/azure-sdk/introducing-experimental-opentelemetry-support-in-the-azure-sdk-for-net/#get-started).
 OpenTelemetry support is [available in NServiceBus](https://docs.particular.net/nservicebus/operations/opentelemetry?version=core_8) starting from v8.
 For OpenTelemetry support in NServiceBus v7, there's a [community-supported package](https://github.com/jbogard/NServiceBus.Extensions.Diagnostics) available maintained by Jimmy Bogard.

-In this setup, the collected tracing information is being exported to [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview).
+In this setup, the collected tracing information is exported to [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview).
 The `AddAzureMonitorTraceExporter`-method becomes available through the [`Azure.Monitor.OpenTelemetry.Exporter`-package](https://www.nuget.org/packages/Azure.Monitor.OpenTelemetry.Exporter).
 For more information about using OpenTelemetry with Azure Monitor, visit the [Microsoft docs](https://docs.microsoft.com/en-us/azure/azure-monitor/app/opentelemetry-overview).

 ## Emitting trace information

-As shown in the Inventory component, in order to add custom tracing to an application, first an `ActivitySource` needs to be defined.
+As shown in the Inventory component, in order to add custom tracing to an application, first, an `ActivitySource` needs to be defined.

 ``` c#
 private static readonly ActivitySource source = new("Inventory", "1.0.0");